1. Previous: Chapter 3

 Chapter cover image

-Way back in chapter 1, we learned about a variety of types in Kotlin, such as Double, String, and Boolean.
-In this chapter, we’re going to start creating our very own types.
+In Chapter 1, we learned about a variety of types in Kotlin, such as Double, String, and Boolean.

 Putting Variables and Functions Together

-As you might recall, we started off this book creating variables to hold things pertaining to a circle, such as its radius and circumference.
-And in chapter 2, we created a function to calculate the circumference from the radius.
+As you might recall, we started off this book by creating variables to hold things pertaining to a circle, such as its radius and circumference.
+And in Chapter 2, we created a function to calculate the circumference from the radius.

 So in this chapter, we’ll create a new type called a Circle.
 This way, instead of having separate variables and functions that hold a radius and a circumference, we can have a single variable that represents the circle itself.